dibu28/ChecksumFolder/README.md

 vectorized code when available.
 The `t1ha` routines include tuned implementations with optional AES and NEON support and fall back to portable code on other CPUs.
 No official armv7 assembly is provided.
+Wyhash and its successor `rapidhash` can use optional C wrappers compiled with `-msse2` on Intel or `-mfpu=neon` on ARM.
+When CGO is enabled and the CPU supports these features, the program calls the C implementation for additional speed.
+Otherwise the pure Go fallback is used automatically.
 When NEON is detected the program also uses the official BLAKE3 C implementation via CGO for additional performance.
 A working C toolchain is required in this case.